The theater is a spiritual and social x-ray of its time.

 Dustin Hoffman, Steve McQueen, Sally Field,

 Faye Dunaway, Jane Fonda and Ellen Burstyn.
-It is now attached to the work of Daniel Day Lewis, Sean Penn, Charleze Theron, Nicole Kidman, Kate Winslett, Johnny Depp and Juilet Binoche, to name just a few.
+Today it's often mentioned in reference to the work of Daniel Day Lewis, Sean Penn, Charleze Theron, Nicole Kidman, Kate Winslett, Johnny Depp, Bradley Cooper and Juilet Binoche.

 During the 1960s and 70s over 200 Academy

 award winners and nominees were members of the Actors

 Other important names connected with Method Acting and Stanislavsky are Robert Lewis,